mieweb/docs/content/functions/system-administration/data-migration/audiometric-data-csv-api.md

 [The Audiometric Data CSV API specifications are available here.](https://docs.google.com/a/mieweb.com/spreadsheets/d/12V2YudNHsXrdoE098z_Hxh-e4SUjZzBUBdtthSkLQO4/edit?usp=sharing)

 Note: The specification may be downloaded as Excel, CSV, or duplicated as an online spreadsheet under the File menu.

+Common issues also documented in the specifications document:

+If the Columns X and Y (Left_sts and right_sts) are provided, the audio import will NOT do a STS calculation since it assumes that the provided values are correct.
+These columns do not have to exist in the import and can be deleted from the file to enable the STS calculation to be done by the system.

+When setting Baselines, the baseline test needs to be in the file before the rest of the tests that happened chronologically after it.

 ### Field Requirements